 This document shares a list of frequently asked questions regarding the CloudFax service.

-Yes, Concord is HIPAA compliant and any other service being offered will be HIPAA compliant.
+Yes, Concord system is HIPAA, PCI, and SSAE16 compliant and any other service being offered will be HIPAA compliant.
+Learn more.

 Documents sent through CloudFax are not stored in the cloud.